Theophilix/EventTableEdit/README.md

 ## II Version history

+**For version 1.0.1:**

+Fixed some small issues (problems with variables in appointment table function)

 **For version 1.0.0:**

 Version numbers (compare old ETE here: https://github.com/Theophilix/event-table-edit-old) have been reset as massive changes had to be made for Joomla 8.x.